Stegoceras: Combat

-The hypothesis that the domed skulls of Stegoceras and other pachycephalosaurs were used for butting heads was first suggested by American palaeontologist Edwin Colbert in 1955.
+The hypothesis that the domed skulls of Stegoceras and other pachycephalosaurs were used for butting heads was first suggested by palaeontologist Edwin Colbert in 1955.
 In 1970 and 1971, Galton elaborated on this idea, and argued that if the dome was simply ornamental, it would have been less dense, and that the structure was ideal for resisting force.
 Galton suggested that when Stegoceras held its skull vertically, perpendicular to the neck, force would be transmitted from the skull, with little chance of it being dislocated, and the dome could therefore be used as a battering-ram.
 He believed it was unlikely to have been used mainly as defence against predators, because the dome itself lacked spikes, and those of the parietosquamosal shelf were in an "ineffective" position, but found it compatible with intra-specific competition.
 Galton imagined the domes were bashed together, while the vertebral column was held in a horizontal position.
 This could either be done while facing each other while dealing blows, or while charging each other with lowered heads (analogous to modern sheep and goats).
 He also noted that the rigidity of the back would have been useful when using the head for this purpose.
 In 1978, Sues agreed with Galton that the anatomy of pachycephalosaurs was consistent with transmitting dome-to-dome impact stress, based on tests with plexi-glass models.
 The impact would be absorbed through the neck and body, and neck ligaments and muscles would prevent injuries by glancing blows (as in modern bighorn sheep).
 Sues also suggested that the animals could have butted each other's flanks.